acoache/knitr-beamer-3colors/README.md

 ## Define new colors

-There are already two color themes in this template: a light and a dark theme.
-If you want to change the three colors to create another color theme in any file (i.e. .Rnw or .tex), set new RGB color codes in the following commands of the **beamerthemeknitr-beamer-3colors.sty** file:
+There are already four color themes in this template: a light theme, dark theme, black and white theme, and Metropolis theme.
+If you want to change the colors to create another color theme in any file (i.e. .Rnw or .tex), there are two possibilities.
+You can either modify the RGB colors in the **beamerthemeknitr-beamer-3colors.sty** file for an existing theme by changing the following commands:

 ```tex
 % Define colors